russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 stack_habbit_step_by_step

 Keep creating new habits even after you think you have successfully completed all five steps.
-Engrave them into your existing routines by thinking about them in a simple way, like this:
+Engrave them into your existing routines by thinking about them in a simple way, like this: "Whenever I do something I already do (like brushing my teeth), I will then do something new I want to add (like doing a few stretches)."
+This way, you connect your new habit to something familiar, making it easier to stick with.

-Don't forget: Lasting motivation requires mental health care
+Don't forget: Lasting motivation requires mental health care!

 As mentioned in the list above, motivation, setting goals, and building practical habits are undoubtedly valuable tools.
 Still, goals may remain out of reach if you neglect your mental health and reject other people's help.